Automattic/jetpack/readme.txt

 **Major Enhancements**
 * Multiple improvements to the connection process, to allow more people to use the Jetpack plugin, even on very specific server configurations.
+* Add a new Welcome screen to guide site owners after they have purchased a Jetpack plan.

 **Enhancements**
 * Improve our documentation to help contributors set up a unit testing environment.